 1. Cell Phone Use.
-Cell phones, and other electronic devices, ARE NOT TO BE USED at school during the instructional school day, including lunch, breaks and change of classes.
+Cell phones, and other electronic devices, ARE NOT TO BE USED at school during the instructional school day in the classrooms or in between classes.
+They may be used during your assigned lunch period.
 Cell phones must be turned off and kept stored away in pockets or bags at all times.
 The school day begins when the student enters the building, and the school day ends when students are dismissed at the end of 7th period.